 By Kyle Peterson

-CHICAGO (Reuters) - The global airline industry so far is resilient to soaring fuel costs, and carriers are showing strong demand for newer, more fuel-efficient planes, the chief executive of Boeing Co
+CHICAGO (Reuters) - The global airline industry so far is resilient to soaring fuel costs, and carriers are showing strong demand for newer, more fuel-efficient planes, the chief executive of Boeing Co <BA.N> said on Monday.

 Continue Reading Below